 Unsurprisingly, adults are responsible for the safety of the children in their vehicles.
-Children need to be using a car seat appropriate for their height and weight until they reach either 135cm in height or the 12th birthday, whichever is first.
+Children need to be using a car seat appropriate for their height and weight until they reach either 135cm in height or their 12th birthday, whichever is first.
 After this, they must continue to wear a seatbelt on all journeys, no matter how far.
 The driver is responsible for anyone in their car under 14, from age 14 the passenger becomes responsible for their own actions.

 What happens if I am caught not wearing a seatbelt?

 If you are spotted in a vehicle not wearing a seatbelt, you can expect to receive an on-the-spot fine of £100.
-When you are the driver and have children under 14 in your car also not wearing a seat belt, you will receive another fine for each child.
+When you are the driver and have children under 14 in your car and also not wearing a seat belt, you will receive another fine for each child.

 Do animals need to wear seatbelts?

 We all know that animals can be a distraction whilst driving.
 Just think how many times you’ve seen a dog with its head hanging out the window.
-Not only do vets not recommend this (as dust and bugs can fly into your pets’ eyes) but it also goes against the highway code Rule 57 states that dogs and other animals must be restrained in cars so they cannot distract you or injure you, or themselves, if you stop quickly.
-A seat belt, harness or some form of travel cage will be allowed as reasonable ways to restrain your pets.
+Not only do vets not recommend this (as dust and bugs can fly into your pets’ eyes) but it also goes against the highway code Rule 57 states that dogs and other animals must be restrained in cars so they cannot distract you or injure you, or themselves if you stop quickly.
+A seat belt, harness or some form of travel cage will be allowed as a reasonable way to restrain your pets.

 Can you fail your MOT because of your seatbelts?